hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 bash:

-gcc -o main.c
+gcc -o RC.c

 main.c: Name of the C source code file.
 Execution: Once compiled successfully, run the program using the following command:

 bash:

-./main c
+./RC c
 Ensure you are in the directory containing your program or specify the full path if it's located elsewhere.

 Running Static Code Analysis